Is Dropshipping Worth It? How To Make The Right Choice In 2022

 That is great for convenience, but not so great for quality control.

-Perhaps more importantly, you won’t be in charge of shipping, It’s up to your supplier to get products out on time, but your customers will blame any faulty products or delayed shipping on you (and, by choosing to dropship, you assume this responsibility).
+Perhaps more importantly, you won’t be in charge of shipping.
+It’s up to your supplier to get products out on time, but your customers will blame any faulty products or delayed shipping on you (and, by choosing to dropship, you assume this responsibility).

 5. Returns Are Common

-Some suppliers are willing to take faulty products back (and may even pay for return shipping), but you shouldn’t count on it.
+Some suppliers are willing to take faulty products back (and might even pay for return shipping), but you shouldn’t count on it.
 If your customer is dissatisfied with your product, you may have to purchase a new product on their behalf and cover shipping expenses out of pocket.